 “I have long admired Arcadia’s history of innovation and its commitment to academic excellence and experiential learning,” said Dr. Rutenbeck.
 “I’m thrilled to be joining a community of such dedicated and student-centered faculty and staff.”

 Dr. Rutenbeck contributed to student success and helped build relevant and innovative academic programs at American University.
 He co-chaired the University Research Systems Innovation Task Force, teamed with senior leadership to launch RiSE (Reinventing the Student Experience Initiative), and launched the School of Communication’s first fully online master’s program, Strategic Communication, which is now the School’s largest master’s program.
 On the undergraduate side, the School of Communication consistently delivered the highest first-to-second year retention rates, as well as the highest graduation rate, of any school at American University.

-Prior to joining American University, Dr. Rutenbeck served as founding dean of the Division of Communication and Creative Media at Champlain College in Burlington, Vt.
+Prior to joining American University, Dr. Rutenbeck worked at Champlain College in Burlington, Vt., where he was the founding dean of the Division of Communication and Creative Media.
 He also spent 11 years as the founding director of Digital Media Studies at the University of Denver.
 Dr. Rutenbeck was a full professor in the School of Communication at American University, a full professor in the Division of Communication and Creative Media at Champlain College, and an associate professor of journalism and mass communications at the University of Denver.